textspur/prompting_open_llm/README.md

 # Overview

-This repository contains two Jupyter Notebook files that demonstrate the use of the Zephyr-7b-alpha model from Hugging Face for text classification tasks.
+This repository contains two Jupyter Notebook files that demonstrate the use of the Zephyr-7b-alpha model and the neuralChat model from Hugging Face for text classification tasks.

 ## Files in this Repository

 - **Example_FirstStep_zephyr-7b-alpha.ipynb**: A beginner-friendly guide to getting started with the Zephyr-7b-alpha model.
-- **Example_tweets_sentiment_zephyr-7b-alpha.ipynb**: An advanced example showcasing more complex uses of the model, including sentiment analysis on tweets, optimized for Google Colab's A100 GPU.
+- **Example20231211_tweets_sentiment_neuralChat.ipynb**: An advanced example showcasing more complex uses of the model, including sentiment analysis on tweets, optimized for Google Colab's A100 GPU.

 ### Example_FirstStep_zephyr-7b-alpha.ipynb